-Snow grips for your shoes (or boots) in case you need to walk to safety
+- Snow grips for your footwear in case you need to walk to safety

-For more information, check out our guide on what to do if you break down.
+For more information, read our guide on what to do if you break down.

 How to make sure your car is ready for the winter

 The minimum legal limit for tyre tread is 1.6mm, but at least 3mm of tread is recommended for winter driving.
-It might also be worth considering winter tyres.
+It's also be worth considering winter tyres.

 They have a higher silica content, which gives you better grip in the cold and wet.

-It sounds obvious, but check you have more than enough for your journey and remember that your car typically uses up more fuel in colder weather.
+Check you have more than enough for your journey - your car typically uses more fuel in colder weather.

-Running out of fuel in winter could be potentially disastrous, particularly if you have to face the snow and ice to get refuelled.
-Keep an eye out for petrol stations and top up early before you have any issues.
+Running out of fuel in winter could be disastrous, particularly if you have to face the snow and ice to get refuelled.
+Look out for petrol stations and top up before you have any issues.

-All-round visibility is important, and it’s not enough to simply scrape a hole in your windscreen to peer out of.
+All-round visibility is important, and it’s not enough to scrape a hole in your windscreen.
 As well as increasing the risk of accidents, this could lead to you being stopped by the police.

 Check your wiper blades are in good condition as well, and ensure you’ve got enough screen wash and that it works in colder weather.
-Lower quality washes could freeze, causing you even more problems.
+Lower quality washes could freeze.